 ‘It’s good!’
 His mum beams.
 ‘Have you heard the news?’

-‘That’s awesome guys,’ Nathan says genuinely.
+‘That’s awesome guys,’ Cameron says genuinely.
 ‘I’m really happy to hear that.’

 ‘And not still doing that silly delivery job?’
-Nathan’s dad asks.
+Cameron’s dad asks.
 The intensity of his eyes sends a chill down his son’s spine.

 ‘No, Dad,’ he lies.
 ‘I already told you that.’

 ‘Good,’ his mum says.
 ‘Okay, well hopefully this will all be over soon and you can come and see us, okay?’

 ‘Maybe you’ll consider coming home for good,’ his dad adds.

 ‘Don’t start that now.
 You’re the ones who sent me here, remember?’